 - Records tracking each container of controlled substance as well as records that detail each time a controlled substance is used.

 - Dispensing records accounting for all of the controlled substance in milliliter (ml) or milligram (mg) units.

 - An entry for each time any material was removed from the container, including any quantity wasted or disposed, and initials of the user.

 The registrant must maintain records for Schedule I and II controlled substances separately from records for Schedule III-V controlled substances.
 See the sample controlled substance tracking record in Fig. 1.

-NOTE: It is a felony for a registrant to provide a controlled substance to a person who is not registered with the DEA or is not one of the registrant’s authorized users.
+IMPORTANT: It is a felony for a registrant to provide a controlled substance to a person who is not registered with the DEA or is not one of the registrant’s authorized users.
 A transfer of controlled substances may occur between two DEA registrants only.
 A transfer of Schedule I or II controlled substances must be accompanied by a DEA Form 222 (Official Order Form) completed by the registrant receiving the substances.